Clinical Services

 • thoughts of doing harm to themselves

 We also provide many mental health treatment resources for children who have been affected by abuse, neglect, and/or trauma.
-Youth Dynamics also offers mental health treatment for other behavioral issues, including substance abuse and children with issues related to sexual abuse and highly-sexualized behavior.
+Youth Dynamics also offers mental health treatment for other behavioral issues, including substance abuse and children with issues related to sexual abuse and sexually reactive behavior.

 Where are Youth Dynamics' mental health care services available in Montana?

-Youth Dynamics has mental health services in Billings, Boulder, Bozeman, Butte, Colstrip, Dillon, Glasgow, Glendive, Great Falls, Hamilton, Helena, Havre, Kalispell, Libby, Livingston, Malta, Miles City, Missoula, Shelby, and Wolf Point.
-We can travel to outlying communities within 60 miles of a Youth Dynamics office to provide direct mental health care to families.
-If you are not sure which office to call, please contact us at 1-877-458-4908 and we would be happy to help.
+Youth Dynamics provides mental health services out of our Billings, Boulder, Bozeman, Butte, Colstrip, Glasgow, Glendive, Great Falls, Hamilton, Helena, Havre, Kalispell, Malta, Miles City, Missoula, Polson, Shelby, and Wolf Point locations.
+We travel to outlying communities within 60 miles of one of our Community Offices to provide direct mental health care to families.
+If you are not sure which office to connect with, please contact us online or call 1-877-458-7022 and we would be happy to help.

-How do I pay for the mental health care to help my child needs?
+How do I pay for my child's mental health care needs?

-Youth Dynamics accepts HMK Plus (Medicaid), HMK (CHIP), some private insurance plans, and offers a sliding fee scale option for some families.
+Youth Dynamics accepts HMK Plus (Medicaid), HMK (CHIP), some private insurance plans, and offers a sliding fee scale option.
 See financial assistance for more information.

 Behavioral health services include emotional and mental health treatment.
-We work with children to address specific behavioral problems, while also treating emotional issues, ways of thinking, and decision making.
-We also offer specialized services, such as substance abuse treatment and independent living skills.
+We work with children to address specific behaviors while also treating emotional challenges, ways of thinking, and decision-making.
+We also offer specialized services, such as substance use treatment and transitional independent living skills.

 Ready to Start?